SOFTS-Arabica coffee prices climb as exchange stocks fall

 COCOA

-* Ghana's graded and sealed (G&S) cocoa arrivals stood at 383,000 tonnes by Jan.
+* Ghana's graded and sealed (G&S) cocoa arrivals reached 383,000 tonnes by Jan.
 27 since the start of this year's harvest on Oct.
-1, down 44% from 681,000 tonnes in same period the last season, figures from marketing board COCOBOD showed on Tuesday.
+1, down 44% from 681,000 tonnes in same period of the previous season, figures from marketing board COCOBOD showed on Tuesday.

 ((nigel.hunt@thomsonreuters.com; +44 (0) 7990 561421; Reuters Messaging: nigel.hunt.thomsonreuters.com@reuters.net ))